-There are currently five brands of emergency contraceptive pills that may be available in the United States.
+There are currently several brands of emergency contraceptive pills that may be available in the United States.
 There are different regulations on how to purchase the different emergency contraceptive pills available in the United States, so it can be a bit confusing.
-Be sure to call the pharmacy first to be find out which brands of EC are in stock, so you know whether you need a prescription.
+Be sure to call the pharmacy first to be find out which brands of EC are in stock, and find out how much they cost - prices can vary quite a lot from store to store.
 For a comparison of the EC pills available in the US, click here.

-Here are some tips for when you call for help with EC:
+Here are some tips for when you call about EC:

 Calling the pharmacy:

 - Find out which brands of EC are in stock.
 It's best to ask by name ("Do you stock ella,

 Plan B One-Step, Next Choice One Dose, Next Choice or Levonorgestrel Tablets?" rather than "Do you stock emergency contraception?")
 Remember that to purchase ella, you will need to get a prescription.

 - Find out how much it costs.
 EC can cost anywhere between $35 and $60 (or more) over the counter.
 The generic products (Next Choice One Dose, My Way and Levonorgestrel Tablets) generally cost about 10-15% less than Plan B One-Step, although the manufacturer of Plan B One-Step is offering a $10 coupon.